 It is Jesus who shows us how to go through, not around, pain and suffering.
 The holy cross, then, reminds us that Jesus himself encountered pain, and betrayal and false witness and innocent suffering, too - more so than most of us ever will.
 We follow Jesus and the cross because they show us the way through.
 Remember: the cross never gives us permission to inflict pain; it gives us the strength to live through it.
+(Those of you who want more information might read what Robert Shaw, the Atlanta Symphony Chorus maestro, said about the Mozart Requiem and the admission of pain.)

 Secondly the cross means paradox.
 This is more complex.
 It starts with the very paradox between suffering and joy, and between death and life.
 The cross means both death and life.
 Christians are supposed to know how to deal with both.
 The cross, two simple intersecting lines, represents the truth that life always has two lines going through it, at least two lines, usually many more.
+People who wear the cross care about the reconciliation of "both/and."
+Paradox means the ability to live with opposites: for instance, in Jesus, we live with both humanity and divinity, concepts that are often seen as opposites, but which, to us, are not.